SMI/SmiServices/docs/RELEASING.md

 -   Identify the next release version.
 This can be determined by looking at the previous release and deciding if the new code to be released is a major, minor, or patch change as per [semver](https://semver.org).
 E.g. if the previous release was `v1.2.3` and only new non-breaking features are in the news files directory, then the next release should be`v1.3.0`.
 The definition of "breaking" can often be subjective though, so ask other members of the project if you're unsure.

--   Ensure you are on the latest commit on the `master` branch , and create a new release branch:
+-   Ensure you are on the latest commit on the `main` branch , and create a new release branch:

     ```console
     $ git fetch
     $ git status
-    On branch master
+    On branch main
-    Your branch is up to date with 'origin/master'.
+    Your branch is up to date with 'origin/main'.

     nothing to commit, working tree clean